thilobillerbeck/awesome-steem/readme.md

 * [Steemit](https://steemit.com) - See every post of a Steem account, no matter what's the content.
 * [Steepshot](http://steepshot.io/) - The Steem based image sharing service (similar to Instagram).
 * [Utopian](http://utopian.io/) - Contribute to Open-Source projects and earn some Steem along the way.
+* [Whaleshares.io](https://whaleshares.io) - A steemit like platform with some new approaches and enhancments.
 * [Zappl](https://zappl.com/) - Short Messaging service with Steem monetization (similar to Twitter).

+## Language-specific-Platforms

+* [golos.io](https://golos.io) - Russian language centered steemit clone

 ## Tools